What is latency and how much is too much?

 What is latency?

-Latency is the time it takes for data to travel from one point on a network (such as your device) to another point (like a website or online game server) and back again.
-It’s measured in milliseconds (ms) and affects how quickly the data loads and responds to your actions when you’re playing an online game, browsing a website, or streaming a video.
+Latency is the time it takes for data to travel from your device to another point on a network (like a website or online game server) and back again.
+It’s measured in milliseconds (ms) and affects how quickly data loads and responds to your actions when you’re playing an online game, browsing a website, or streaming a video.

-When you play an online game, for instance, every move you make needs to be sent to the game server.
+When you play an online game, for example, every move you make needs to be sent to the game server.
 The server processes your action and sends the result back to you.

 Latency vs ping: what’s the difference?